mjamilasfihani/larakit/README.md

 ## About

-Laravel Devkit is a website project about to help the Laravel 9 web based CI/CD always been tracked.
+Laravel Devkit is a website project toolkit for GitHub CI/CD Laravel development, so it can be always tracked.

 ## Prerequisites